 The present model has several limitations that suggest directions for future work.
-First, the social network is fixed throughout the simulation, precluding both active partner selection by agents and the self-organized emergence of communication topology.
-Introducing spatial position and movement as variables subject to active inference would allow the network structure to co-evolve with agents' generative models.
+First, the social network is fixed throughout the simulation, precluding active partner selection and the self-organized emergence of communication topology.
+Because creative exploration is jointly constrained by each agent's generative model and this static structure, the model also cannot capture paradigmatic shifts in which the representational framework itself is restructured.
+Treating spatial position and movement as variables subject to active inference would let the topology co-evolve with agents' generative models, so that social relationships develop alongside representational change, thereby potentially enabling such transitions.
 Second, the model abstracts away embodiment, such that agents generate observations without mediation by a body or physical environment.
-Incorporating action variables operating through a body--environment system would enable modeling the full causal chain from creative intention to observable artifact.
+Such an environment would serve not only as a medium for creative acts but also as a material substrate that constrains and channels their outcomes.
+Incorporating action variables operating through a body--environment system would capture the full causal chain from creative intention to observable artifact.
+Third, the study relies on fixed hyperparameters, and a systematic comparison across parameter settings would clarify how each shapes the dynamics of social reality construction.
 Beyond these extensions, information-theoretic tools such as non-trivial information closure (NTIC) \citep{Chang2020-ny, Dobata2025-rh} offer a complementary analytical direction.
-Applying NTIC to quantify the degree of autonomy in each agent's behavior would provide a formal measure of social autonomy, contributing to a mathematical understanding of the emergence of social self as discussed by Mead.
+Applying NTIC to quantify the degree of autonomy in each agent's behavior would provide a formal measure of social autonomy, contributing to a mathematical understanding of the emergence of social self in Mead's sense.